Three years full-time

 Biomedical science is a well-established but nonetheless dynamic and rapidly evolving scientific discipline aimed at improving our understanding of human health and disease.

-This course utilizes a multidisciplinary approach in order to provide you with knowledge of workings of human body at molecular, cellular, organ and systems level.
-It covers the key aspects and principles of biochemistry, molecular biology, immunology, physiology and pathophysiology, developmental biology, and pharmacology and toxicology.
+This course utilises a multidisciplinary approach in order to provide you with knowledge of workings of human body at molecular, cellular, organ and systems level, in health and disease.
+It covers the key aspects and principles of biochemistry, molecular biology, immunology, physiology and pathophysiology, histology and haematology

 The course has a strong practical focus and it will provide you with a wide range of practical and analytical skills relevant to a career in biomedical science and wider.
 Our aim is to help you progress to an employment-ready graduate and hence the course is designed to also equip you with a number of transferable skills that are so highly valued in the current, ever-changing, employment market.